 You can always negotiate with your contractor on the price of a successful project before signing a contract.
 Discuss your budget with your siding contractor.
 Agree that any unexpected project expenses will be presented in writing to help you remain within your budget.
 Surprises, in other words, shouldn’t surprise you or your contractor, and they should definitely not surprise your investment.

-Warranties will also impact your quoted cost.
+Siding warranties will also impact your quoted cost.
 Most installers offer manufacturer’s warranties that protect you from faulty equipment.
 Some might offer additional guarantees for the installation, as well, covering potential damage to your house.
 Be sure the quoted warranty is clear in what it covers—and in what it doesn’t.
 Additionally, use the warranty as a bargaining chip.

-A lower price should elicit a short length warranty and a higher price one that is longer.
+A lower price should elicit a short-length warranty and a higher price one that is longer.
 A 50-year warranty might be too long and a two-year warranty might be too short.
 The particulars of your system and your siding installation needs dictate these numbers more than anything else.
 Discuss them thoroughly with your contractor.

 Reputation is Everything: Does Your Siding Installer Pass Muster?

-Your business is their business—and while this siding installation could stay with you (or at least your house) for decades, it will also build, or continue to build, their reputation into a prosperous business.
+Your business is their business— and while this siding installation could stay with you (or at least your house) for decades, it will also build, or continue to build, their reputation into a prosperous business.

 A veteran siding contractor might be well endowed with repeat business and a booked schedule.
-Younger companies and contractors might be more willing to reduce their price and elongate their warranties for a solid project like yours.
+Younger companies and contractors might be more willing to reduce their prices and elongate their warranties for a solid project like yours.

 Get to know local and trusted contractors through services like Modernize.
 The Modernize Contractor Checklist will help you vet a trusted contractor, so you can relax knowing your siding installation project is in good hands.
-You can access the interactive checklist by visiting the Modernize Homeowner Portal or by downloading it here.

 Siding Contractors Get Second Opinions—You Should, Too